mdn/content/files/en-us/web/api/gamepad/vibrationactuator/index.md

 The **`vibrationActuator`** read-only property of the {{domxref("Gamepad")}} interface returns a {{domxref("GamepadHapticActuator")}} object, which represents haptic feedback hardware available on the controller.

 > [!NOTE]
-> Support for this property may vary between different combinations of platforms and controllers.
+> Support for this property may vary across different combinations of platforms and controllers.
 Even if the controller supports haptic feedback, the platform may not support it.

 ## Value